Giancarlo Stanton Player Props: Yankees vs. Guardians

-Giancarlo Stanton -- 1-for-4 with an RBI in his last game -- will be in action for the New York Yankees against the Cleveland Guardians, with Shane Bieber on the hill, on April 10 at 6:10 PM ET.
+On Tuesday, Giancarlo Stanton (coming off going 1-for-4 with a double and two RBI) and the New York Yankees face the Cleveland Guardians, whose starting pitcher will be Hunter Gaddis.
+First pitch is at 6:10 PM ET.

-In his last game, he went 1-for-4 with an RBI against the Orioles.
+He had a one-hit showing in his previous game (1-for-4) against the Guardians.

 Giancarlo Stanton Game Info & Props vs. the Guardians